 In my practice, as a hoof care practitioner, I trim foundered and laminitic horses, ponies and donkeys.
 Unfortunately this spring I have had quite a few founder and laminitis cases.
 Part of the rehabilitation process is making these equine as comfortable as possible, so they will move and heal.
 The Easyboot Rx is often a key element in the healing process.

 This is Little Girl, a 15 year old registered Rocky Mountain mare, she had just arrived at her new home.
 When I first met her she was laying in a dark stall, bedded down deep with shavings, suffering from the first of two painful abscess and active founder.
 This was a week after I first trimmed her, wearing her Easyboot Rxs.
-You can see she isn't 100% comfortable, as she is holding that front right hoof out, however she is more comfortable with her boots than without.
-In this photo she was in the process of brewing her second huge abscess, this time in her right front hoof.
+You can see she isn’t 100% comfortable, as she is holding that front right hoof out, however she is more comfortable with her boots than without.

 Because of the painful abscess, Little Girls right front hoof was soaked every day in Epsom salts, and her hooves were then packed with Epsom salt poultice, her Easyboot Rxs were then reapplied.
 After three days of treatments she finally blew that painful abscess.